isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (1) It is a standard term in such leases that when the tenancy lapses, the property, and everything that is upgraded by the tenant at his cost, will be returned to SLA, if SLA wishes to keep the upgrade.
 This clause also appears in the tenancies of both No. 26 and 31 Ridout Road.

-(2) In such cases, there is therefore a need to find a tenant prepared to:
+(2) In such cases, there is therefore a need to find a tenant who is prepared to:

 * Invest capital to upgrade the unit to meet modern day amenities.
 * Accept that the benefits of investment can only be enjoyed for the duration of the tenancy.
 * And take on the risk of a higher rental price to renew, or not renewing and writing off the cost of the capital expenditure altogether.

 {:start="40"}
-40. This limits the pool of prospective tenants for Black and Whites:
+40. This limits the pool of prospective tenants for Black and Whites.

 (1) Most tenants would prefer a ready-to move in property: